Introduction

 For example:

-gp site gridpane.com -gpcron-off
+gp site yourwebsite.com -gpcron-off

-Checking Your Cron Job on Ubuntu 20.04 and Earlier Stacks
+Checking Your Cron Job

 These Cron jobs do not run under the root cron, as this would elevate WP PHP processes to root privilege and create a security risk, so you won’t find these in the regular crontab.
 You will need to check the website’s system user-specific crontab.